What are Single Page Applications and Why Do People Like Them so Much?

 This approach voids interruption of the user experience between successive pages, making the application behave more like a desktop application.

-Some of it stays the same no matter where the user goes (headers, footers, logos, navigation bar, etc), some of it is constant in just a certain section (filter bars, banners), and there are many repeating layouts and templates (blogs, self-service, the google mail setup mentioned above).
+Some of it stays the same no matter where the user goes (headers, footers, logos, navigation bar, etc), some of it is constant in just a certain section (filter bars, banners), and there are many repeating layouts and templates (blogs, self service, the aforementioned Google mail setup).

 Single Page Applications take advantage of this repetition.